CSRD timeline: when should you report?

 2022

 CSRD was formally published in the Official Journal of the European Union (OJEU), and EU Member States were allocated a deadline of 18 months to incorporate the Directive into their respective legislations.
-EFRAG initiated a public consultation on the draft of the European Sustainability Reporting Directives.
+EFRAG initiated a public consultation on the draft of the European Sustainability Reporting (ESRS).

 CSRD Implementation and Requirements